AdobeDocs/commerce-admin.en/help/b2b/enable-basic-features.md

 ---
 # Enable Basic B2B Features

 By default, all B2B features are initially disabled.
 However, they are always available from the Admin, regardless of whether they are enabled or disabled for the storefront.
-For a complete list of B2B configuration settings, see [B2B Configuration Reference](https://docs.magento.com/user-guide/configuration/general/b2b-features.html).
+For a complete list of B2B configuration settings, see [B2B Features configuration reference](../configuration-reference/general/b2b-features.md).

 >[!IMPORTANT]
 >